 - Osher Lifelong Learning Institute

-- The Osher Lifelong Learning Institute is a community of learners age 50 and over.
-Supported in part by the Bernard Osher Foundation, HSU's OLLI offers more than 70 thought-provoking and fun classes throughout the year.
-Visit the OLLI website.
+- The Osher Lifelong Learning Institute is a community of learners age 50 and better.
+Supported in part by the Bernard Osher Foundation, HSU's OLLI offers 100s of thought-provoking and fun classes throughout the year.
+Donate here or Learn more about OLLI .

 - Student Support Programs